Given the choice between the experience of Pain and Nothing, I would choose Pain. — The Wild Palms

 Two decades later, x-rays showed shell fragments in my lower back had migrated dangerously close to the base of my spine and in 1986 were removed in a meticulous surgical procedure along with more shrapnel from my shoulder wound.

 **I never learned the name of the soldier with malaria that I assisted that day, and I do not take credit for saving his life.
 Helping a bit, maybe?
 I’m no Chuck Hagemeister.
-We both arrived alive for treatment (and although painful, my wounds were minor) in An Khe.
-And that’s all that really matters.
+We both arrived in An Khe for prompt treatment, and that’s all the really matters.

 With my book classified as a work of fiction, I have taken a few liberties in the sequencing of some incidents, including their operations and movements for continuity, dramatic effect, clarity, transition, and people’s privacy.
 Nevertheless, My description of the episodes, in and about Vietnam, are from actual events as I remember them more than 50 years later.
 Every detail, time and place, type of weapon, or conveyance would not necessarily withstand archival scrutiny.
 (Not written by a lawyer).